 Tips for Feeding Your Dog Vegetables:

 * Frozen bags of vegetables are often on sale.
 Stock up.
 Have a blend ready to grab in a Tupperware bowl in the freezer.

-* For a summer treat add vegetables to a 1:1 mixture of chicken broth and water in an ice tray.
-Once frozen pop out one or true for a delicious hot day treat.
+* For a summer treat, add vegetables to a 1:1 mixture of chicken broth and water in an ice tray.
+Once frozen, pop out one or two for a delicious hot day treat.

-* If your dog doesn’t want anything to do with vegetables and you want to supplement what he is getting in his regular diet you can chop fine or puree and mix into his meals.
-For treats adding some dog-safe peanut butter (no sugar, just peanuts) can get your dog started.
+* If your dog doesn’t want anything to do with vegetables and you want to supplement what he is getting in his regular diet, you can chop or puree them and mix them into his meals.
+For treats, adding some dog-safe peanut butter (no sugar, just peanuts) can get your dog started.
 Eventually you should be able to back off on the addition and feed the vegetable plain.

 * Vegetables are a great reward in treat puzzle games.
 As always make sure you watch your dog when those are in use and that all edible treats are cleaned from the puzzle before storing away.